caiomcg/Sorting/README.md

 ```

 ### Custom test
-Custom test can be done by calling the executable directly.
-By typing Sorting you will be prompted with the options
+Custom tests can be done by calling the executable directly.
+By typing Sorting, you will be prompted with the options
 supported by the software.

 ```sh